DaviFN/FolderToAI/README.md

 - **Windows Explorer Context Menu Integration**: FolderToAI is designed to be launched directly from Windows Explorer by right-clicking inside a folder and selecting "FolderToAI", providing a seamless and convenient way to scan and generate messages for the folder's contents.
 - **Content Generation**: Creates a series of messages that describe the folder's contents, including file names, sizes, and types, along with their hierarchical structure and location within the folder.
 This ensures that AI systems receive detailed information about the files' contents and how they are organized.
 - **Binary File Detection and Size Filtering**: Identifies binary files and ensures that only text files are processed, excluding all binary files from being loaded.
-Additionally, it limits the loading of text files to those under 100 KiB, preventing the generation of an excessive number of messages that might be cumbersome to send.
+Additionally, it limits the loading of text files based on size, with a default limit of 100 KiB that can be configured, preventing the generation of an excessive number of messages that might be cumbersome to send.
 - **Ignoring Unwanted Subfolders**: FolderToAI allows users to ignore specific subfolders by name, providing flexibility in what is scanned.
 By default, it automatically ignores common folders that are often irrelevant or inconvenient, such as `.git`, `.svn`, `node_modules`, `.venv`, and others.
 This ensures that version control metadata and other unnecessary files are ignored from the generated messages, making the output more relevant and useful.
 - **Clipboard Integration**: The application automatically places the generated messages, which describe the folder's content, into the clipboard, allowing users to paste them into AI chats.
 While navigation is available via the left and right arrow keys, pasting a message using the `CTRL + V` hotkey automatically advances to the next one, often making manual navigation unnecessary and streamlining the interaction process.
 - **GUI Interface**: Provides a user-friendly graphical interface for monitoring the scanning, message generation, and message selection process.